RedHatInsights/quickstarts/docs/quickstarts/README.md

     d.
 Preview and validate the YAML content by copying and pasting your YAML into the [preview tool](https://quickstarts-content-preview.surge.sh/).

     e.
+Commit the changes to your branch:
+    ```
+    git rebase upstream/main
+    ```
     Get your quick start reviewed by stakeholders as needed.

 ### Adding your quick start to the Hybrid Cloud Console